Acetylcholinesterase Inhibitors

 - Acetylcholinesterase inhibitors block acetylcholine breakdown and increase cholinergic signaling at synapses.

-- Donepezil is used for cognitive symptoms in Alzheimer disease.
+- Donepezil is used for cognitive symptoms in Alzheimer disease, and pyridostigmine-class therapy is used in myasthenia-gravis to improve neuromuscular signaling.

 - Give donepezil in the evening and with food to reduce GI upset.